Tag Archive 'writing'

 • Speaking of which, I noticed that there doesn’t seem to be any mention of who received this year’s Baycon gopher awards.
 While I didn’t expect one for me, since I do gophering because I really like helping out and the rewards are somewhat immaterial, I’d really like to know which of my fellow gophers was crazy enough to earn such things.
 So I’m sad that I haven’t heard since it’s usually announced by now, or so I thought.

 • Also, bringing up my APAzine means that I want to mention that I’ve got a soft deadline for assembling the pieces of the first issue of Rhyme and Paradox.
 That date is July 15th.
 The issue will be somewhat art-short (which is okay), but I figure I need to get started somewhere.
-I don’t expect to reach [info]johnnyeponymous levels of fanac, but I think it’s important that I get going on this, or I’m never going to do it.
+I don’t expect to reach levels of fanac, but I think it’s important that I get going on this, or I’m never going to do it.

 • That said, I have been absolutely lousy about getting back to those of you who expressed some interest in what I’m doing.
 So here’s the short of it.
 My ‘zine is called, as noted above, Rhyme and Paradox, and it’s a zine written for the subculture I belong to, which is science fiction fandom.
 You can see many examples of these ‘zines at efanzines, a wonderful resource ran by Bill Burns, who deserves all the mad props that he gets.
 In specific, R&P is going to be on the border between a genzine and a perzine (general fanzine and personal fanzine, for those who aren’t up on the terminology), and it’s going to be a hybrid, which means it will exist both electronically and in print — the latter because there are folks in the community who either don’t use the Internet (I know, heresy, but…) or prefer paper.
 It’s definitely not-for-profit — I fully expect that it’ll be a hobby and thus an endeavor that will, in financial terms, always be in the red, although I will gleefully accept money thrown my way for helping with postal/printing costs.
 Um, yeah, I think that’s about it for the moment.
 Feel free to ask questions below and I’ll try to be better at answering them.
 And for those of you who say “I am intrigued by your ideas and wish to subscribe to your newsletter”, you had better mean it.